Azure/azure-sdk-for-js/documentation/using-azure-identity.md

   - **Do the Azure services you want to use support authentication with managed identities?**

-    - If so, use the `ManagedIdentityCredential`.
+    - If so, use the `ManagedIdentityCredential`

-    - If not, use the `EnvironmentCredential`.
+    - If not, use the `EnvironmentCredential`

   - **Do you want your application to pick the appropriate credential type based on the environment?**

-    - Use the `DefaultAzureCredential`.
+    - Use the `DefaultAzureCredential`

 - **Is the application deployed to a user device or running in the browser?**